rkuma183/wilsonmar.github.io/_posts/2016-04-22-github-api.md

 ## GitHub API

-GitHub provides a well-known API with a lot of traffic.
+GitHub provides a well-known API that accepts a lot of traffic.

+### Don't use http

 Begin by: